18F/ReVAL/docs/api.md

   - Returns 200 with validation information.

 - `PUT` `/api/:id`: replace an upload and validate upload
   - Returns 200 with validation information; the previous upload is saved as `replaces`.
 Note that a new id is generated.
-TODO
   - If `:id:` does not exist, returns 404 (not found).

 - `PATCH` `/api/:id`: replace an upload in-place and validate upload